systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 ![Docker image details panel](/tutorial-img/03-deploy_containerized_app/docker_image_details_panel.png)

-In the `Selected Assets Panel` (Attributes tab) change the `si/name` of the Docker `Image` asset to `systeminit/whiskers`.
+In the `Selected Assets Panel` (Attributes tab), change the `si/name` of the Docker `Image` asset to `systeminit/whiskers`.
 Press 'Enter'.
-You'll see the progress bar update, and shortly after that the Qualification icon will turn green, both on the Canvas and in the `Diagram Outline Panel`.
+You'll see the progress bar update, and shortly after that, the Qualification icon will turn green, both on the Canvas and in the `Diagram Outline Panel`.

 Notice that, in addition to setting the `si/name` attribute, this action also sets `domain/image` to the same value.
 In System Initiative, Assets can infer configuration - either from their attributes or from relationships they have with other Assets.
-It's a powerful way to easily generate a correct configuration.
+It's a powerful way to generate a correct configuration easily.

 Our Docker `Image` exposes a web server running on port 80.
 Once again, go to the `Selected Assets Panel` (Attributes tab), scroll down to the `domain/ExposedPorts[0]` attribute, and click the `+ Add to array` button.
 The progress bar will update, and you will see a new field for the ExposedPort.